 Stepparenting with respect for all

-Whether the birth parent is alive or dead, it is necessary for the stepparent to show respect and to be sensitive to the relationship the birth parent had with the children.
 In some cases the relationship will continue, and children will continue to visit their birth parent.
-Wisdom dictates that the stepparent should never dishonor or disrespect the birth parent.
+Wisdom dictates that the stepparent should not dishonor or disrespect the birth parent.

 Christian stepparenting